SERU TfL Mock Test guide

 ~7 min read · Updated April 2026

 The TfL SERU assessment is mandatory for every new London private hire driver since October 2021.
-It's a 1-hour, 60-question multiple-choice test taken at a TfL-approved centre and you must pass it before TfL will issue your PHV licence.
+It covers safety, equality and regulatory understanding and is based on the Private Hire Driver's Handbook.
+TfL does not publish a fixed percentage pass mark — they judge whether you give the safest, most legally correct response.
+You must pass it before TfL will issue your PHV licence.

 01

 Questions are scenario-based: 'A passenger asks you to do X — what do you do?'
 The right answer is almost always the safest, most legally compliant and most respectful option.
-Common-sense alone won't get you 60% — you need to know the specific TfL rules.
+Common-sense alone is not enough — you need to know the specific TfL rules from the PHV Driver's Handbook.

 02

-Safeguarding and equality usually account for 15+ of the 60 questions.
+Safeguarding and equality usually carry the most weight.
 Drill these areas hardest.

 03